Akanakis1/London_House_Price_Prediction/README.md

 ## Kaggle-projects
 https://www.kaggle.com/code/alexandroskanakis/london-house-price-prediction

+# About the Dataset
-## Overview
+## Overview:

 This dataset contains information about property sales in London, with each entry representing a sale transaction.
-Each property sale has detailed information such as the full address, geographical location, number of rooms, property type, energy rating, and the sale price.
-The dataset includes both numeric and categorical features that can be used to predict the sale price of properties based on various factors such as location, property type, and features of the house.
+Each sale includes detailed information such as the full address, geographical location, number of rooms, property type, energy rating, and sale price.
+The dataset includes both numeric and categorical features that can be used to predict the sale price of properties based on various factors, such as location, property type, and features of the house.

 ## The data has been split into two groups: